BirdsAreFlyingCameras/BirdGlance/ReadMe.md

   the results in a .txt format.

-  This was one of my first python projects of this nature, so I apologise for any unsightly code to remedy this I plan on doing a rebase in the future.
+  This was one of my first python projects of this nature, so I apologise for any unsightly code to remedy this I plan on doing a full rewrite in the future.

 ## Installation